RENCI/NCPFASTN-Webhook/README.md

-# NCPFASTN-Webhook
+# Flask GitHub-Webhook Listener
-A simple flask app to listen to webhooks and issue Docker commands in a dev environment
+A simple flask app to listen to webhooks from GitHub and issue pre-defined commands, provided the secret token values match.

+Created By Tripp Tuttle